 Step out and take a walk on our awesome high ropes course.
 In the Leadership Program, participants will have the opportunity to set their goals and continue challenging themselves in our five element high ropes course.

 If choosing the full session, our Power Pole high ropes element is included.
 In the Power Pole, participants must climb a single pole and stand atop of it.
 From there the participants must jump and grab the trapeze out in front of them.
 This is a great challenge for overcoming fears and testing the boundaries of what a person can accomplish.

-Pirate Ship Ropes Course (Full Session)
+Pirate Ship Ropes Course (Half Session)

 Walk the gangplank and experience the thrill of one of our newest adventure courses, The Pirate Ship.
 With 4 different levels and over twenty elements, this high ropes course towers the banks of Lake LBJ providing participants breathtaking views of our beautiful camp.
 This ropes course allows many participants to be in the air at one time and experience multiple elements on the continuous course.